bitwarden/adr/decisions/0009-angular-composition-over-inheritance.md

 We currently rely heavily on inheritance for our Angular applications.
 While this seemed like a natural decision at the time since it allowed us to quickly share code between different areas.
-It has also lead to tight coupling, difficulty in understanding the impact a change will have.
+It has also lead to tight coupling and therefore difficulty in understanding the impact a change will have.
 It also encourages large page-level components.

 ## Considered Options